thilindu/TonUINO-TNG/README.md

 # Installation

-Die SD Karte (Ordner mp3 und advert) hat sich gegenüber der Version 3.3.1 geändert.
-Hier kann man die Dateien downloaden: [tonuino.github.io/TonUINO-TNG/sd-card.zip](https://tonuino.github.io/TonUINO-TNG/sd-card.zip)
+The SD card (folders mp3 and advert) has changed compared to version 3.3.1.
+The files can be downloaded here: [tonuino.github.io/TonUINO-TNG/sd-card.zip](https://tonuino.github.io/TonUINO-TNG/sd-card.zip)

-# Hinweise zur WLAN Konfigurattion des ESP32
+# Notes on ESP32 WiFi Configuration

-Wenn man ausschließlich mit dem TonUINO AP mit der SSID "TonUINO" verbunden ist, erreicht man die Webseite mit jeder beliebigen Adresse (mit mindestens einem Punkt), also z.B. "http://tonuino.t".
+If you are exclusively connected to the TonUINO AP with the SSID "TonUINO", you can reach the website with any address (with at least one dot), e.g. "http://tonuino.t".
-Wenn man zusätzlich noch mit dem Internet verbunden ist, muss man die IP Adresse nehmen: "http://192.168.4.1".
+If you are also connected to the Internet, you must use the IP address: "http://192.168.4.1".

 # Change Log